yacoob/aib2ofx/README.md

 using it day to day to get data about my AIB accounts into a financial program that I use.
 It should work for you as good as it works for me.
 See the `LICENSE` file for more details.

-## Varia

-`GM` directory contains a crude GreaseMonkey version.
-It allows you to download transactions in either OFX or CSV format, from *Statement* page, but you have to do it account by account.
-See the `GM/README.md` for details.